soukouna94/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 2. strchr : This function locates a character in a string
 3. strspn : This function gets the lenght of a prefix substring
 4. strpbrk : This function searches a string for any set of bytes
+5. strstr : This function locates a substring